Table of Contents

 Read the full article on Huawei here.

 4. A cornerstone of TaxJar's go-to-market was better content to help confused clients

 If you aim to be the number one educator of potential customers in a subject like SEO, then you’ll be up against people like Neil Patel and Brian Dean who rank at the top.

-However, if you're looking to be No.1 in an industry like tax, you've got a lot of low hanging fruit to take advantage of and that can be the cornerstone of a strategy.
+However, if you’re looking to be number one in an industry like tax, you’ve got a lot of low-hanging fruit to take advantage of and that can be the cornerstone of a strategy.

 They became a technology company first, a tax company second